Take Action

 When districts are intentionally designed to create sure wins for one party or the other, then most elections are decided in partisan primaries; the most extreme candidates are elected; and politicians are not responsive because they are guaranteed reelection in rigged districts.
 Thus, legislative bodies become populated with representatives who have no incentive to ever compromise or find solutions for the common good.

-In Florida where statewide elections generally run very close to 50-50, the party that has controlled redistricting has disproportionally controlled the congressional delegation, the state senate and the state house.
-Before the FairDistricts Amendments all three had 2/3 to 1/3 partisan divides.
+In Florida where statewide elections have historically run very close to 50-50, the party that has controlled redistricting has disproportionally controlled the congressional delegation, the state senate and the state house.

 WHAT WAS DONE ABOUT IT?